How I Cured Morgellons

 She and her siblings are on a combination of MMS, Grapefruit Seed Extract, several of the Logos products and some herbal supplements to address specific concerns.

-Thanks for recommending that I watch the youtube video by Andreas Kalcker on MMS.
+Thanks for recommending that I watch the you tube video by Andreas Kalcker on MMS.
 He talks about how he gave MMS to his dog, before taking it himself and how the dog is doing fine with no complications from use.
 This video definitely helped me to decide to give MMS to my dogs and I am glad I did.

 God Bless you and John B. for everything!